-We are partnering with the Sumatran Wildlife Sanctuary and the Orangutan Information Centre in Sumatra to make this dream trip come to life.
-You will have the exclusive chance to see how palm oil impacts people on the local and global level, how reforestation is being accomplished, and how everyday heroes are rescuing orangutans in need.
-Go trekking in the jungle and encounter orangutans that share 97% of our DNA and bathe elephants in the river.
-Proceeds go directly to conservation of pristine rainforest in Sumatra, home to critically-endangered Sumatran orangutan, rhino, elephant and tiger.
+For PWB School: Indonesia we partner with the Orangutan Information Centre (OIC) to make this dream trip come to life.
+You will have the exclusive chance to see how palm oil impacts people on the local and global level, how reforestation is being accomplished, and how everyday heroes are rescuing critically-endangered orangutans in need.
+Go trekking in the jungle and encounter orangutans that share 97% of our DNA.
+Work with critically endangered elephants and see the effects of eco-tourism up-close.
+Proceeds go directly to conservation of pristine rainforest in Sumatra, Indonesia, which is home to critically-endangered Sumatran orangutan, rhino, elephant and tiger.

 Fly into Medan and meet anytime during the day.
 Meet at the hotel and have dinner together to taste some local Indonesian cuisine and get to know all our fellow travelers.

-Travel by private bus to Bukit Lawang for 3 nights and do trekking 2 days.
-This is where we will see and photograph the critically endangered orangutan.
-Having 2 full days of trekking to see these amazing animals that share 97 percent of our DNA in the wild will leave you breathless.
+Travel by private bus to Bukit Lawang for three nights with two days of trekking.
+This is where we will see and photograph the critically endangered Orangutan.
+Having two full days of trekking to see these amazing animals that share 97 percent of our DNA in the wild will leave you breathless.
 Having the opportunity to photograph a critically endangered animal in the wild is an experience that will leave you changed!

-Back to Medan to unwind before going to the restoration site, take a trip to the Medan Zoo in route back to the city.
-Last day at the OIC, share your stories with the group, followed by a night of desserts and coffee at a Sumatran Coffee House.
+Back to Medan to unwind before going to the restoration site, take a trip to the Medan Zoo to see where many endangered species can end up.

 Restoration site camping trip: The NGO we are working with in Sumatra is the world’s first to successfully turn a palm oil plantation back into forest.
-This extension is a bit of rough travel which is why it is an optional extension.
 Ride by private bus to the edge of palm oil plantations where you will continue on by motorbike to get to the reforestation site.
 The night will be spent on a platform in the middle of the forest (no running water and sleeping is on mats under mosquito netting).
 You will learn about the team that has worked together to make a forest and be given the opportunity to plant a tree in your name or a loved one's name.
 It is a beautiful and unique experience witnessing a young forest being created.

 Depart Medan at any time.